Skip to content

 What is your primary bottleneck?

 You spend too much time creating materials from scratch: MagicSchool's 80+ tools cover more content creation workflows than any competitor.
-Lesson plans, differentiated materials, quizzes with answer keys, presentations, rubrics, reading level conversions — the breadth means one platform replaces multiple ad hoc AI prompting workflows.
+Eduaide.Ai covers 110+ resource types at $5.99/month — the widest breadth at the lowest price.

 Device and environment constraints

-Chrome or Edge on a laptop/desktop: Both tools work.
+Chrome or Edge on a laptop/desktop: All tools work.
 Brisk's in-document experience gives it the workflow edge.

-iPad or other tablet: MagicSchool only.
+iPad or other tablet: MagicSchool, SchoolAI, Eduaide.Ai, and Diffit work in any browser.
 Brisk requires the Chrome/Edge extension.

-School-managed Chromebooks: Check whether your IT administrator can deploy the Brisk extension centrally.
-If extensions are restricted, MagicSchool's web app is the accessible alternative.
+School-managed Chromebooks: Check whether IT can deploy Brisk centrally.
+If extensions are restricted, MagicSchool or Eduaide.Ai are the accessible alternatives.

 What the research says about teacher workload and AI